jones1008/docker-lampose/README.md

 * [x] MERGE_DIR script for IFAA magento 1
 * [ ] npm and composer install in it's own script, not in startup.sh
 * [ ] dockerize IFAA (Genesis World, ERP, Shop)
+* [ ] make npm run serve output available outside of container (bti-brandschutz) -> npm port is not always the same
 * [ ] test xdebug on linux and on macOS
+* [ ] make more configurable in .env files, so docker-compose.yml and Dockerfiles can be exchanged at any time for updates (php extensions, composer version) | config and src directory/files? or automatic update process?
+* [ ] create valid certificate instead of self signed -> letsencrypt?
+* [ ] install-locales and install-xdebug in Dockerfile (https://github.com/mlocati/docker-php-extension-installer#installing-specific-versions-of-an-extension)
+* [ ] problem with template-script: if file is in git and other changes are made on that file, it needs to be edited in the template too
+* [ ] git submodule update error nicht anzeigen, wenn uncommittete Änderung stört